Luke Howard, pharmacist, chemist, and meteorologist, developed a system for naming clouds:

 Cloud Appreciation Society

-Today would be a fine day to join the Cloud Appreciable Society where you can learn a great amount of things about clouds.
+Today would be a fine day to join the Cloud Appreciable Society where you can learn a great number of things about clouds.